FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 </details>

->📷 Take a screenshot of your updated image and save it as a .jpg or .png with the filename `uphealth.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of your updated image and save it as **uphealth.png**.

 4. Update the values of the CPU in the `deployment.yml` to **cpu: 5m** and **cpu: 2m** as below: